In this article, we’ll examine how to configure Virtual Network Editor that allows you to configure the network settings

-What is VMware Virtual Network Editor?
-The VMware virtual network editor is VMware’s network configuration utility that is used to configure the advanced network settings of multiple virtual machines.
+What is Virtual Network Editor?
+It is the VMware network configuration program used to configure the advanced network settings of multiple virtual machines.

-When you install VMware Workstation, the Virtual Network Editor program will install automatically.
-And by default, 3 virtual network adapters are added to your computer’s Network Connections.
-These adapters are called VMware Network Adapter VMnet.
+When you install VMware Workstation on your computer, the virtual network card configuration program is also installed.
+And by default, 3 virtual network adapters are added to the Network Connections section of your computer.
+These adapters are called VMnet.

 The program looks like this:

-There are 3 options in the VMware network settings program.
+There are 3 options for VMware Workstation network settings.
 These;

 Bridged (Connect VMs Directly to The External Network)

-You can include the virtual machines you are using to the physical network that you created in the VMware Bridged network configuration.
-For example, if you are using the 192.168.1.0/24 address range, when you configure the virtual machine as Bridged, the virtual machine will get an automatic IP address from the DHCP server.
+You can include the machines you are using to the physical network that you created in the VMware Bridged network configuration.
+For example, if you are using the 192.168.1.0/24 address range, when you configure the virtual system as Bridged, the virtual pc will get an automatic IP address from the DHCP server.

-If you select Bridged for VMnet on the Virtual Network Editor, you must select VMnet in the virtual machine network configuration.
+If you select Bridged for VMnet on the Network Editor, you must select VMnet in the VM.

 The “Bridged to:” setting refers to the network adapters that are in your physical computer.
-For example, your laptop computer has an Ethernet and Wifi network card.
-If you automatically configure this option and you choose to connect to the 192.168.1.0/24 network with Ethernet, the Virtual Network Editor program will automatically select Ethernetand the virtual machines will continue to access the Internet.
+For example, your laptop computer has an Ethernet and Wifi card.
+If you automatically configure this option and you choose to connect to the 192.168.1.0/24 network with Ethernet, the program will automatically select Ethernetand the virtual machines will continue to access the Internet.

-In the following image, the VMware virtual network editor shows the network adapters that exist in your physical computer.
+In the following image, the VMware editor program shows the existing adapters on your physical computer.

 NAT (Shared Host’s IP Address With VMs)

 VMware NAT configuration is subject to Network Address Translation to connect virtual machines to the Internet.
-In short, a virtual machine will get a different IP address from your physical (192.168.1.0/24) network.
+In short, a VM will get a different IP address from your physical (192.168.1.0/24).

-When you configure VMnet8 as NAT on the VMware Virtual Network Editor, you must also select VMnet8 on the virtual machine for network configuration.
-As a result, the virtual machine will access the Internet via VMnet8.
+When you configure VMnet8 as NAT, you must also select VMnet8 on the machine for network configuration.
+As a result, the VM will access the Internet via VMnet8.

 To configure the port in VMware software, click on the VMnet and then the NAT Settings.